Must you focus on just 1 niche?

-As I’ve read and researched, I see that many experts recommend tailoring down to a niche, and focusing on specific issues; thereby warning against taking a wide range of topics.
-I perfectly understand that these 3 areas (Relationship, Money, and Career) are SO WIDE.
-In fact, each of them has countless sub-topics.
+As I’ve read and researched, I see that many experts recommend tailoring down to a specific niche, and focusing on narrow issues; thereby warning against taking a big range of topics.
+I perfectly understand that the 3 areas I’ve picked are so wide!
+In fact, each has countless sub-topics.

-In fact, it’s even better to emphasize a specialty within one of those mega-topics.
-Examples of specialties (or "niching down") might include: “Dating for Urban Millennials” or “Financial Planning for Mid-Life Entrepreneurs” or “Christian Career Coaching.”
+In fact, it’s even better to emphasize a specialty within one of those mega-topics, aka “niching down.”
+Examples might include: “Dating for Urban Millennials” or “Financial Planning for Mid-Life Entrepreneurs” or “Christian Career Coaching.”

 I used to offer this advice as well.

-But over the past few years, my thoughts have changed on this.
+But over the past years, my views have changed on this.

 I now believe that it’s not always right to niche down, but rather, to ask yourself these questions:

-Many of your potential readers/fans may like having a "one-stop shop" of content, and if you cover multiple areas or integrate them, it could be interesting for them.
+Your potential readers and fans may enjoy having a "one-stop shop" of content, and if you cover multiple areas or integrate them, it could be interesting for them.

 Over time, you might naturally decide you want to niche more specifically, or make it more broad, depending on your audience’s feedback about what topics of content you’re best at creating.